BookOps-CAT/bookops-worldcat/docs/tutorials.md

 5. 949$p is the item price

 #### 3. Converted spreadsheet data and bib_match
-Convert data from spreadsheet into MARC records and match records using /bibs/match endpoint.
+Convert data from spreadsheet into MARC records and match records using /manage/bibs/match endpoint.
 Retrieve resulting records, add local fields, and save records to new file.

 ??? info "Step-by-step instructions"
     This example uses the following steps.
 These steps are noted using in-line comments in the code:

-      1. Initiate MetadataSession
+      1. Initiate `MetadataSession`
       2. Read data from spreadsheet
       3. Iterate through each row in spreadsheet
       4. Create record from row of spreadsheet data